 Teekay LNG Partners L.P. is an international provider of marine transportation services for LNG, LPG and crude oil.
 We were formed in 2004 by Teekay Corporation (NYSE: TK), a portfolio manager of marine services to the global oil and natural gas industries, to expand its operations in the LNG shipping sector.
 Our primary growth strategy focuses on expanding our fleet of LNG and LPG carriers under long-term, fixed-rate charters.
 In executing our growth strategy, we may engage in vessel or business acquisitions or enter into joint ventures and partnerships with companies that provide increased access to emerging opportunities from global expansion of the LNG and LPG sectors.
-We seek to leverage the expertise, relationships and reputation of Teekay Corporation and its affiliates to pursue these opportunities in the LNG and LPG sectors and may consider other opportunities to which our competitive strengths are well suited.
-Although we may acquire additional crude oil tankers from time to time, we view our conventional tanker fleet primarily as a source of stable cash flow as we seek to continue to expand our LNG and LPG operations.
+We seek to leverage the expertise, relationships and reputation of Teekay Corporation and its affiliates to pursue these opportunities in the LNG and LPG sectors and may consider other opportunities to which our competitive strengths are well suited, including entering into the LNG receiving and regasification terminal business.
+We view our conventional tanker fleet primarily as a source of stable cash flow as we seek to continue to expand our LNG and LPG operations.

-Please see "Item 5 - Operating and Financial Review and Prospects: Management's Discussion and Analysis of Financial Condition and Results of Operations - Significant Developments in 2016 and Early 2017."
+Please see "Item 5 - Operating and Financial Review and Prospects: Management's Discussion and Analysis of Financial Condition and Results of Operations - Significant Developments in 2017 and Early 2018."

-As of December 31, 2016, our fleet, excluding newbuildings, consisted of 31 LNG carriers (including the six MALT LNG Carriers, four RasGas 3 LNG Carriers, four Angola LNG Carriers, and two Exmar LNG Carriers that are all accounted for under the equity method), 25 LPG carriers (including the 19 Exmar LPG Carriers that are accounted for under the equity method), five Suezmax-class crude oil tankers, and one Handymax product tanker, all of which are double-hulled.
-Our fleet is relatively young and has an average age of approximately nine years for our LNG carriers, approximately nine years for our LPG carriers and approximately 12 years for our conventional tankers (Suezmax and Handymax), compared to world averages of 11, 15 and nine years, respectively, as of December 31, 2016.
+As of December 31, 2017, our fleet, excluding newbuildings, consisted of 35 LNG carriers (including the six MALT LNG Carriers, four RasGas 3 LNG Carriers, four Angola LNG Carriers, one Pan Union LNG Carrier, and two Exmar LNG Carriers that are all accounted for under the equity method), 27 LPG carriers (including the 20 Exmar LPG Carriers that are accounted for under the equity method), 27 LPG carriers (including the 20 Exmar LPG Carriers that are accounted for under the equity method), four Suezmax-class crude oil tankers, and one Handymax product tanker, all of which are double-hulled.
+Our fleet is relatively young and has an average age of approximately eight years for our LNG carriers, approximately nine years for our LPG carriers and approximately 13 years for our conventional tankers (Suezmax and Handymax), compared to world averages of 11, 15 and 10 years, respectively, as of December 31, 2017.
+As at December 31, 2017, we had 15 LNG carrier newbuildings scheduled for delivery between 2018 and 2020, three LPG carrier newbuildings scheduled for delivery during 2018 and one LNG receiving and regasification terminal under construction scheduled for completion in 2019.

-Our fleets of LNG and LPG carriers currently have approximately 4.9 million and 0.8 million cubic meters of total capacity, respectively.
-The aggregate capacity of our conventional tanker fleet is approximately 0.8 million deadweight tonnes (or dwt).
+Our fleets of LNG and LPG carriers (excluding newbuildings but including equity-accounted vessels) currently have approximately 5.6 million and 0.8 million cubic meters of total capacity, respectively.
+The aggregate capacity of our conventional tanker fleet is approximately 0.7 million deadweight tonnes (or dwt).